scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    \mathbf{x}_{n + 1}  = \mathbf{x}_{n} -\alpha \cdot \frac{\partial \mathcal{C}\left( \mathbf{d} | \mathbf{x} \right)}{\partial x_i}

 Where :math:`\alpha` is a factor to define the step size.
-This method is in general equivalent to the gradient decent and backpropagation methods used in modern machine learning techniques.
+This method is in general equivalent to the gradient descent and backpropagation methods used in modern machine learning techniques.
 This basic principle of solving the deconvolution problem for images with Poisson noise was proposed by :cite:`Richardson1972` and :cite:`Lucy1974`.
 Their method, named after the original authors, is often known as the *Richardson & Lucy* (RL)